-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Evington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Evington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Evington are a mix of both white- and blue-collar jobs.
 Overall, Evington is a town of production and manufacturing workers, service providers, and managers.
 There are especially a lot of people living in Evington who work in management occupations (13.94%), office and administrative support (8.61%), and healthcare suport services (8.39%).

 Also of interest is that Evington has more people living here who work in computers and math than 95% of the places in the US.